Ja'alin tribe: History

+According to their own tradition, the Ja'alin emigrated to Sudan in the 12th century with the Nile valley, but have settled in the Sudan before the Shaigiya.
+Since the 16th century, they were formerly tributaries to the Sultanate of Sennar.

-The Ja'alin trace their lineage to Abbas, uncle of Muhammad.
-At the Egyptian invasion in 1811 they were the most powerful of Arab tribes in the Nile valley.
+At the Egyptian invasion in 1820 they were the most powerful of Arab tribes in the Nile valley.
 They submitted at first, but in 1822 rebelled and massacred the Egyptian garrison at Shendi with the Mek Nimr, a Ja'ali King (mek) burning Ismail, Muhammad Ali Pasha's son and his cortege at a banquet.
 The revolt was mercilessly suppressed, and the Ja'alin were thence forward looked on with suspicion.
 They were almost the first of the northern tribes to join the Mahdi in 1884, and it was their position to the north of Khartoum which made communication with General Gordon so difficult.
 The Ja'alin then became a semi-nomad agricultural people.

 The Anglo-Egyptian re-conquest of the Sudan began in 1896.
 In July 1897 Ja'alin tribal leaders refused to allow the Mahdist forces to occupy the Ja’alin town of Metemmeh, a strategic point on the Nile, 180 kilometres downstream of Omdurman.
 They feared the occupation would be oppressive, threatening both lives and property.
 After the Khalifa refused an offer from their leaders for the Ja’alin themselves to protect this stretch of the Nile from advancing Anglo-Egyptian forces, the Ja'alin leaders requested protection from General Kitchener, commander of the Anglo-Egyptian army.
 In response, the Mahdist forces attacked Metemmeh, killing several thousand Ja’alin, including women and children, with the killings continuing in the following year.
 As a consequence, Ja’alin tribesmen supported the Anglo-Egyptian forces on their advance on Omdurman in 1898, including supplying an irregular force of 2,500 cavalry, which helped clear the east bank of the Nile of Mahdist fighters in the days before the Battle of Omdurman.

 Location

-This group of over four million people live in cities and large towns along the banks of the Nile River, especially in the ancient town of Shendi which has historically served as their tribal capital.
+This group of over 2.8 million people live in cities and large towns along the banks of the Nile River, especially in the ancient town of Shendi which has historically served as their tribal capital.
 The area is very hot and dry, with an average yearly rainfall of about three inches.
 In the summer, which lasts from April through November, daytime temperatures can reach as high as 120 to 130 F.